algotables/animated-headpat/README.md

   `assets/hand_frames` – no need to find your own.
 - **Customisable**: adjust the scale of your character, frame rate, output resolution and quality via flags.
+- **Gentle squish effect**: by default the character subtly compresses when patted to mimic a real head‑pat.
+Disable this with `--no-squish` if you prefer no distortion.
 - **Clean alpha**: output videos include true transparency (no green screen) thanks to VP9’s `yuva420p` pixel format.